pietgeursen/depject/README.md

 ## api

+Each module is an object which exposes `{needs, gives, create}` properties.
+`needs` and `gives` describe the module features that this module requires, and exports.

-`needs` Only ever wants one value for a dependency (an array is still a value).
+`needs` Is a string name of it's export, or if there are multiple exports an object where each key is a name `{<name>: true,...}`.
+Only ever wants one value for a dependency (an array is still a value).

-`gives` If there are multiple modules that `gives` opinions about the same thing then they must be combined down into one opinion before being passed to `combine`.
+`gives` Is a string name of it's export, or if there are multiple exports an object where each key is a name `{<name>: true,...}`.
+If there are multiple modules that `gives` opinions about the same thing then they must be combined down into one opinion before being passed to `combine`.

+`create` is a function that is called with an object connected to modules which provide the `needs` and must return a value which provides the `gives` or an object with keys that match what the module gives.

 `combine` Takes an array of objects that have the keys `create` (mandatory), `gives` (optional) and `needs` (optional).

 ## Example - Decorating an opinion